To contact the park: 501-767-9366

 The park features historic Three Sisters' Springs, natural spring water accessible through a springhouse featuring exhibits.
 Fully-equipped cabins include seven that overlook the lake and one that offers a woods view.
 The newest of these cabins are two-bedroom cabins that opened in August 2010.
 Situated on the lakeshore, the cabins feature an airy, one-story contemporary style designed around their lakeshore view of Lake Ouachita.
 For details on these new park cabins, visit:

 Other park offerings include picnic areas; trails; a swimming area; and marina with boat rentals, bait and supplies.
-The park visitor center includes exhibits and a store.
+The park visitor center includes exhibits and a store/gift shop.

 Directions to the park